tsender/auto_scene_gen/documentation/creating_scenarios.md

 - `worker_class`: A class or subclass instance of AutoSceneGenWorkerRef, used for managing AutoSceneGenWorkers
 - `scenario_builder`: A class or subclass instance of AutoSceneGenScenarioBuilder, used for creating scenarios

 Due to the structure of the `AutoSceneGenClient` class, you can only customize what happens inside the constructor and inside the `main_step` function.
 The `main_step(wid: int)` function is called in each iteration that `main_loop_timer_cb` runs and is passed the ID of the current AutoSceneGenWorker being processed.
 The `main_step` function is where you should place your main processing code for creating and analyzing scenarios with the various workers.
 Based on how the various components in the entire workflow interact, there is a recommended way to configure the `main_step` function so that your code will operate as intended.
-Below is the minimilistic recommendation (you must follow this framework for everything to work proprly):
+Below is the minimilistic recommendation (you must follow this framework for everything to work properly):
 ```
 def main_step(wid: int):
   worker = self.workers[wid]